Fred-org/FRED-docs/source/Control/Input Parameters.rst

 Input syntax
 ------------------------------------------------------

 The input files are parsed by FRED using a free format text syntax.
-Efforts have been made in order to allow the most natural and easy way of writing the input files.
+Efforts have been made to allow the most natural and easy way of writing the input files.

 White spaces
 ````````````````````````````````````````````

 In general, white spaces (spaces, tabs, etc.) are ignored and discarded.
-Exception is the definition of strings (names, paths, etc.) where white space is preserved.
+The exception is the definition of strings (names, paths, etc.) where white space is preserved.

 Comments